 How to Apply for IRB Review

-Due to the subtleties and complexities of the issues involved with evaluating human subjects research, an IRB review will take a minimum of 2 and 1/2 weeks from the time of proposal submission, but could take longer.
+Due to the subtleties and complexities of the issues involved with evaluating human subjects research, an initial IRB review will take a minimum of 2.5 weeks from the time of proposal submission, but could take longer.
 The time to a completed review (including notification of acceptance) depends on a number of factors, including the timeliness of the submitter in responding to feedback from the IRB.
 It is incumbent upon the submitter to allow for that necessary time of review, and to facilitate the review by being diligent in completing the application correctly and responding to feedback promptly.

 - If this is your first research project at Shepherd, complete the NIH Office of Extramural Research training course.
 Retain an electronic copy of the certificate.

 - Obtain the Shepherd IRB Application Coversheet, the Shepherd IRB Application, and the Shepherd IRB Policy Manual, read the IRB Policy Manual, and then create and submit a complete IRB application package electronically to the IRB chair.
 If you are a student PI, CC your Faculty Sponsor on the proposal submission.
 Please note that the Coversheet is a fillable PDF document.
 Some PDF readers (most notably Preview on the Mac, but this is also true of Adobe software) don’t always handle these files well.

 - A complete IRB application package will include:

 - the Shepherd IRB Application containing your responses to all items in the form;